Automation & Revenue12 min readMarch 20, 2026

 After Automation:

-Total annual improvement: $65,600 Monthly automation cost: ~$500-800 (AI + CRM + texting) Net ROI: Over 1,000%
+Total improvement: calculated after measuring actual calls, jobs, and labor impact.
+Monthly automation cost: ~$500-800 (AI + CRM + texting) Net ROI: Over 1,000%

 Common Mistakes When Automating